lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 2.1.
 Now that the population of the Trans-Neptunian Objects has been identified, it is possible to further explore their properties.
 To study the properties of a larger sample of TNOs, return to the ADQL query interface by clicking on "RSP TAP Search" tab, and clicking on "Edit ADQL" button.

 2.2.
 Clear the ADQL query, and execute a query below, simiar to the one in Step 1.2, but which includes only objects at ``a`` > 30.1 au.
 Also include the absolute H magnitude ``mpcH`` which will be used in the derivation of diameters of TNOs in the subsequent step (2.6) below.
+As the H magnitude will be used to estimate diameters, include a restriction to return well-measured H magnitudes only (between 3 and 12 mag).

 .. code-block:: SQL

     SELECT e, incl, q, mpcH
     FROM dp03_catalogs_10yr.MPCORB
     WHERE q / (1 - e) > 30.1 AND e < 1
+    AND mpcH > 3 AND mpcH < 12

+2.3.
 Keep the "Row limit" to 200000, and click "Search."
-By default, you will generate a plot of inclination vs. eccentricity.
+The default plot in the results view will be a heatmap of inclination vs. eccentricity.

-2.3.
+2.4.
 Plot the eccentricity of the orbit ``e`` as a function of the semi-major axis ``a``.
 This time (in contrast to Step 1.6 but accomplishing the same goal), calculate ``a`` from ``e`` and ``q`` via setting appropriate plot parameters rather than creating another column in the right-hand table.
-To do so, click on the "plot settings" (two gears) on the left-hand panel, and click on "Add New Chart."
+Start by clicking on the "plot settings" (two gears) on the left-hand panel, and click on "Add New Chart."

-Select "Heatmap" for the plot type, and enter "q/(1-e)" for the X-axis, and "e" for the y-axis.
+2.5.
+In the "Plot Parameters" pop-up window, select "Heatmap" for the plot type.
+Enter "q/(1-e)" for the X-axis, and "e" for the y-axis.
+Choose the "YlOrRd" (yellow-orange-red) color scale.
 Increase the number of bins to 200 for both x and y to improve the resolution of the heatmap.
-Chose any color map you find compelling.
-The plot parameters used here are below.
+Expand the "Chart Options" and set the titles and labels as below.
-In particular, the X-axis is restricted to ``30 < a < 100`` au to illustrate at more detail the region from Neptune's orbit to about three times its orbit.
+Restrict the x-axis to ``30 < a < 100`` au to illustrate in more detail the region of 1 to three times Neptune's semi-major axis.

 .. figure:: /_static/portal_tut03_step02a.png
     :width: 400